blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Rough Notes X.md

 - A man should not be asked why he beats his wife
 - Wives should prostrate before their husbands

+- Celibacy is forbidden
+- Those who free a Muslim slave will be rewarded

 - Women are like animals (from Tafsir of Quran by Al-Qurtubi)
 - If a woman commits open indecency, one can lock her up in a room and beat her (from The History of Al-Tabari)
 - Treat women well because they are like domestic animals and don't own anything (from The History of Al-Tabari)